 When it comes to running, endurance is the name of the game.

 Some of you might think, breathing comes naturally to us.
 Who needs a lesson on breathing?
-We have been breathing since the day we were born, and, apparently, we are doing quite all-right.
+We have been breathing since the day we were born, and apparently, we are doing quite all-right.

-Even if you are not aiming for a podium position and you want to run for the fun of it, or, you are just interested in keeping your belly under check, right breathing will help you gain maximum benefits out of your daily sessions and make running sustainable, less straining and enjoyable over a period of time.
+Even if you are not aiming for a podium position, and you want to run for the fun of it, or, you are just interested in keeping your belly under check, right breathing will help you gain maximum benefits out of your daily jogging sessions and make running sustainable, less straining and enjoyable over a period of time.

-Why is breathing right while running is crucial?
+Why is right breathing crucial while running?

-Breathing through nose vs breathing through mouth
+Breathing through nose vs breathing through mouth for running

 Deep Belly Breathing

 How you circulate air once you inhale affects your breathing as the functioning of lower airways during breathing is more complicated than the upper airways and impacts on a runner’s performance.
 Inner breathing can be divided into three categories.